 Juneau is located on Gastineau Channel in Southeast Alaska, and is accessible only by boat or plane.
-Juneau is 2 hours from Seattle by air; 1-1/2 hours from Anchorage by air; 2 to 2-1/2 hours by fast ferry from Haines and Skagway.
+Juneau is 2 hours from Seattle by air; 1-1/2 hours from Anchorage by air; it is on the mainline ferry schedule for the Alaska Marine Highway System and has regularly scheduled trips to Haines and Skagway.

 In 1880, prospectors named Joe Juneau and Dick Harris, guided by Tlingit Chief Kowee, found gold in a local creek.
 Juneau quickly boomed into a gold rush town as claims and mines sprang up in the area, including the biggest—Treadwell and the Alaska–Juneau (A–J) mines.
 In 1900, Alaska’s capital was moved from Sitka to Juneau.
 Today, Juneau’s skyline is dominated by several government buildings, including the Federal Building (1962), the massive State Office Building (1974), the State Court Building (1975) and the older brick and marble-columned Capitol Building (1931).

 Juneau, nestled at the foot of Mount Juneau, is often called “a little San Francisco.”
 The residential community of Douglas, on Douglas Island, is south of Juneau and connected by a bridge.
 Neighboring residential areas around the airport, Mendenhall Valley and Auke Bay lie north of Juneau on the mainland.
 The Juneau area supports 35 churches, 2 high schools, 2 middle schools, 7 elementary schools, 2 charter/community schools, a University of Alaska Southeast campus, 3 municipal libraries and a state library.